edsl/articulos/_queue/parodia_de_los_comunes.markdown

 [-@benkler-2006] define como "tragedia de los Comunes".

 In 1968, Garret Hardin first introduced the concept of the tragedy of the Commons referring to the degradation of a finite resource used by a group of individuals who act independently and rationally on the basis of their self-interest.
 If individuals agreed to assign private management responsibility, which would implement a protection fence around the resource against the “rational” behaviour of all, the resource would be safe (Hardin 1968).
 Elinor Ostrom (1990) understates Hardin's approach claiming that if those, who share a certain resource, belonged to a local community, then they would adopt the optimal solutions to serve their interests.
 In certain cases the aforementioned statement cannot apply, because of a lack of confidence amongst community members due to the high communication costs and/or because of the small benefit from the problem solving.
 However, the criteria that Ostrom (1990) articulates are also immanent in Hardin's definition as a matter of the rational behaviour of individuals.
 Ostrom (1990) correctly denotes that the resource sustainability can be achieved by adopting best practices without the need of privatisation.
 What eludes both Hardin and Ostrom is that the best practices or the technical means are defined by those in power.
 There is arguably almost no possibility of implementing measures that would not enforce the established structure.
 The shared resource may not become private, but the extraeconomic support of other privatised means in the infrastructure of the common resource (e.g. friendly policies toward activities regardless of business plan) could gradually eradicate the resource.
 Once again, the ruling agenda defines whether the technical means can be considered best practice.

+En 1968, Garret Hardin introdujo por primera vez el concepto de la tragedia de los Comunes en referencia a la degradación de un recurso finito al ser utilizado por individuos que actúan independiente y racionalmente sobre la base del interés propio.
+Si los individuos acuerdan asignar una responsabilidad administrativa privada, lo que implementaría un vallado protectivo alrededor del recurso contra el comportamiento "racional" de todos, el recurso estaría a salvo [@hardin-1968].
+Elinor Ostrom [-@ostrom-1990] minimiza el abordaje de Hardin al decir que si aquellos que comparte un recurso determinado pertenecen a una misma comunidad, entonces adoptarán las soluciones óptimas para servir a sus intereses.
+En ciertos casos la declaración anterior no puede aplicarse, por la falta de confianza entre los miembros de la comunidad debido a los altos costos comunicacionales y/o por el pequeño beneficio que otorga solucionar el problema.
+Sin embargo, el criterio que Ostrom [-@ostrom-1990] articula son también inmanentes a la definición de Hardin porque en ambos casos se trata de la conducta racional de individuos.
+Ostrom [-@ostrom-1990] denota correctamente que la sostenibilidad del recurso puede alcanzarse mediante la adopción de buenas prácticas sin necesidad de privatización.
+Lo que eluden tanto Hardin como Ostrom es que las buenas prácticas o los medios técnicos son definidos por aquellos que tienen el poder.
+No hay casi ninguna posibilidad de implementar medidas que no requieran la aplicación de la estructura establecida.
+El recurso compartido no se privatiza pero el soporte extraeconómico de otros medios privatizados en la infraestructura del recurso común (por ejemplo las políticas amistosas hacia actividades a pesar del plan de negocios) pueden llegar a erradicarlo gradualmente.
+Una vez más, la agenda dominante define cuáles medios técnicos pueden ser considerados buenas prácticas.

 Hardin's (1968) position about salvation through privatisation has been claimed for forests.
 If forests get privatised, the manager's best interest would be to protect the wood from fire and the uncontrolled